 The rise in popularity of compression wear has been hastened by high-profile athletes who are often seen wearing them.
-While most products in this category are marketed for athletic use, Tommie Copper presents their products as a cross between sportswear and pain relief garments.
+While most compression wear is marketed for athletic use, Tommie Copper is presented as a cross between sportswear and pain relief garments.

 Does Tommie Copper Contain Copper?